 These are not the only issues that will be raised during our event.
-The invited researcher will also tell us about a certain type of caterpillar, which, thanks to its culinary preferences, can contribute to saving the Earth.
+The invited researcher will also tell us about a certain type of caterpillar, which, thanks to its culinary preference, can contribute to saving the Earth.

-What protects our organisms and why?
+What and why protects our organisms?